 - Anoded aluminium K 6.4; p 3.7

 - Cassette 26.3 × 23.6

-- Only 2 batches of 500 made by Mifa.
-Another small (100?) batch made by Hydro Aluminium Century Limited in Sanquhar
+- Mifa made 2 batches of 500 in 80ies and a batch in 2000.
+A small (100?) batch by Hydro Aluminium Century Limited in Sanquhar

 - Netherlands, by my daughter

 - Modelling plaster K 6.9; p 3.1

 Netherlands.
 This is my own design made in 2002.
 I did had some pieces made by a furniture maker to check sizes and feasibility.
 Did not let make him the differences in Knight, Bishop and Rook, which all are designed in same size.
 However, after that I never continued the project.
 Maybe it is time to pick it up again and create the complete set.